Old Calculator Museum Advertising & Documentation Archive

 and expensive.
 You needed a phone line to allow it to connect to the remote

-data center, and you paid a monthly fee to use the computing services
+data center, and a monthly fee was paid to use the computing services

 of the mainframe.
 While it was certainly cheaper than renting time on a